graphql-markdown/graphql-markdown/docs/advanced/custom-directive.md

 ---
+id: custom-directive
 pagination_prev: null
 pagination_next: null
 ---

-# Custom directives
+# Custom schema directives handling

-For custom directives, you can select which ones to be rendered for the types or in the locations they are declared.
+For directives applied to the schema, you can select which ones to be rendered for the types or in the locations they are declared.
 Information about the custom directives includes a custom description.

 For example, we have one query called `searchRole`, and we want to limit access to `ADMIN` user roles only.